-MySQL orderby clause is used to order results based on a column.
-Orderby clause is used in select queries to do sort by specifying the column order (asc, desc).
-If no order is given, then asc is the default order.
+MySQL “ORDER BY” clause is used to order results based on a column.
+This clause is used in select queries to do sort by specifying the column order (ASC, DESC).
+If no order is given, then ASC is the default order.
 Syntax,

 SELECT * FROM table_name ORDER BY column_name desc

-Using Orderby clause we can get ordered results based on multiple columns.
+Using the “ORDER BY” clause we can get ordered results based on multiple columns.

 This is the student table containing student_name, student_email and applied_date columns.

-First we are going to write a query to order this table data by using single column student_name in decending order.
+First, we are going to write a query to order this table data by using a single column student_name in descending order.
 The query is like,

 SELECT * FROM students ORDER BY student_name DESC

-After running this query, the students table results will be like,
+After running this query, the student’s table results will be as,

-Next, we are writing a query with order by two columns applied_date and student_name .
+Next, we are writing a query in order by two columns applied_date and student_name.
 The query is,

 SELECT * FROM students ORDER BY applied_date DESC, student_name DESC

-This query will sort students records in descending order.
-If any number if these records has same value for applied_date, then, these records will be sorted with the student_name column in descending order.
+This query will sort students’ records in descending order.
+If any number of these records have the same value for applied_date, then, these records will be sorted by the student_name column in descending order.
 Now, the result is,